--I woke up, had my shower, ate my breakfast, and went to school.
+- I woke up, showered, ate breakfast, and went to school.

 - Tag questions

-- Semicolon is used interchangeably with colon and comma to separate independent clauses or a group of items when they contain commas as a punctuation.
+- A semicolon is used interchangeably with a colon and a comma to separate independent clauses or a group of items when they contain commas as punctuation.

--She didn’t have much qualities; nevertheless, she was accepted in the job.
+- She didn’t have many qualities; nevertheless, she was accepted for the job.

--There are basically two ways to write: with a pen or pencil, which is inexpensive and easily accessible or by computer and printer, which is more expensive but quick and neat.
+- There are two ways to write: with a pen or pencil, which is inexpensive and easily accessible, or by computer and printer, which is more expensive but quick and neat.

 - It is used to introduce a list or explain whatever before it.

-- Is used to express surprise, or to insist a comment or short, sharp phrase.
+- It is used to express surprise or to insist on a comment or short, snappy phrase.